 Benefits to the charitable organization:

-- Your guaranteed relay teams allow you to bypass the standard registration process in February.
+- Your guaranteed relay teams allow you to bypass the standard registration process.

 - Your logo (which can be linked to your website) will appear on the Miles for a Mission section of the Vermont City Marathon website.